-Over the period 2016 to 2020, the BDI (Baltic Drybulk Index, an index that reflects the average daily equivalent rate of renting a vessel and operating crew) has fluctuated between a very low level of 297 points in February 2016 to a peak of 2,501 points in September 2019.
-In 2017, the BDI experienced a low of 702 points in February before reaching a high of 1,702 points in early December and closing the year at 1,366 points.
-In 2018, it fluctuated between 1,082 points in February and 1,772 points in July before closing at 1,271 points.
+Over the period 2017 to 2021, the BDI (Baltic Drybulk Index, an index that reflects the average daily equivalent rate of renting a vessel and operating crew) has fluctuated between a very low level of 702 points in February 2017 to an astonishing peak of 5,647 points in October 2021.
+In 2017, the BDI closed the year at 1,366 points.
+In 2018, the index fluctuated between 1,082 points in February and 1,772 points in July before closing at 1,271 points.
 The year 2019 began in a gloomy fashion with the BDI receding to 595 points by mid-February (-58% since the previous peak).
 By September, it had recovered to 2,501 points, but subsided again by mid-November to 1,284 points and closed the year at 1,090 points.
 During the first half of 2020, the COVID-19 pandemic caused a further decline in bulker demand, driving the index down to under 500 points on several occasions.
-However, starting in June 2020, the index started climbing, reaching nearly 2,000 points in July before dropping slightly, to around 1,500 points until the beginning of October when it reached a high of 2,097 points and closing the year at 1,366 points.
-As of March 31, 2021, the BDI stood at 2,046 points.
+The index fluctuated quite significantly, as congestion delays, further slow steaming, scrubber retrofits and the Australia-China trade war created extra volatility in the market.
+Starting in June 2020, the index started climbing, reaching a high of 2,097 points by October 2020.
+However, the index dropped to 1,366 points by the end of that year.
+2021 was a very strong year for the dry bulk market compared to the last decade, as the pandemic, low orderbook and high demand for drybulk trade created a more favorable market environment.
+In March 2021, the BDI stood at 2,046 points, which skyrocketed to 5,647 points in October 2021 before dropping again to 2,217 by the end of the year, due to higher energy prices and reduced demand for iron ore from China.
+As of March 31, 2022, the index stood at 2,358 points.

 The continued volatility in dry bulk charter rates is mostly due to various factors affecting demand for and supply of vessels, including the lack of trade financing for purchases of commodities carried by sea, which may result in a significant decline in cargo shipments, trade disruptions caused by natural disasters, and increased newbuilding deliveries.
-In addition, the COVID-19 pandemic has resulted in disruptions to industrial production and supply chains initially in China and subsequently in other countries too, which have caused uncertainty in the short-term outlook for the sector.
-There is no certainty that the dry bulk charter market will experience any recovery over the next months and the market could decline from its current level, especially given the excess capacity accumulated during the previous year with newbuilding deliveries.
+In addition, the COVID-19 pandemic has resulted in disruptions to industrial production and supply chains across the world, which have caused uncertainty in the short-term outlook for the sector.
+There is no certainty that the dry bulk charter market will experience further recovery over the next months and the market could decline from its current level, especially as new variants of COVID-19 emerge and energy prices continue to climb, which may reduce economic growth.

-Rates in the drybulk market are influenced by the balance of demand for and supply of vessels and may remain depressed or decline again in the future.
+Rates in the drybulk market are influenced by the balance of demand for and supply of vessels and may decline again in the future.
 Because the factors affecting the supply of and demand for vessels are outside of our control and are unpredictable, the nature, timing, direction and degree of changes in industry conditions are unpredictable, and as a result so are the rates at which we can charter our vessels.
 In addition, we may not be able to successfully charter our vessels in the future or renew existing charters at rates sufficient to allow us to meet our obligations or to pay dividends to our shareholders.